 If your air conditioner isn’t level, it might vibrate excessively.
 This can cause annoying noises when on and even require air conditioning repair.

 - Put more strain on parts and wear them out faster.

 - Shake loose refrigerant lines and cause an expensive refrigerant leak.

 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much sooner.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes experience.
-It’s typically not a job you’ll want to tackle on your own, since your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC tech.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to try on your own, since your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give Wallpe Heating & Cooling a call at 812-663-7252.
+If you think your air conditioner is sinking and causing problems, give Wallpe Heating & Cooling a call at 812-663-7252.
 We’ll check your air conditioner for any damage and then determine the best way to get it level again.